casinoapte/HomeWork-11-TeamManager/README.md

 ## USAGE AND FUTURE IMPROVEMENTS:
 Not all functions work completely, they have some bugs due to the joining of tables.
 This issue needs to be resolved but I did not have the time, nor the skill to do so.

+## Questions:
+If you have any issues with the program or would like to discuss anything related to the project.
+Please reach out to me at: casino.apte@gmail.com.